BSA A7

-The BSA A7 was a 500cc motorcycle model range made by Birmingham Small Arms Company (BSA) at its factory in Armoury Road, Small Heath, Birmingham.
-The range was launched in 1946 using a 495 cc long stroke engine.
+The BSA A7 is a range of 500cc parallel-twin engined motorcycles that was made by Birmingham Small Arms Company (BSA) at its factory in Armoury Road, Small Heath, Birmingham.
+The range was launched in 1946 with a 495 cc long-stroke engine.
 An improved 497 cc version based on the BSA A10 engine was launched in 1950.
-The various A7 models continued in production with minor modifications until 1961/2 when they were superseded by the unit-construction A50 model.
+Various A7 models continued in production with minor modifications until 1961–62, when the unit construction A50 model superseded them.